hakanozbay/hakanozbay.github.io/_posts/2017-03-30-spring-xml-vs-annotation.md

 ---
 layout: post
 title:  "Spring: XML vs Annotation configuration - why XML is still relevant"
-date:   2017-03-29 15:18:00
+date:   2017-03-30 20:38:00
-published: false
 ---

 Spring context configuration has shifted to be more annotation and code based than XML in recent years.
 The expectation is for annotations to be the main form of Spring configuration and replace XML entirely.
 I have seen blog posts that advocate this, however there are differences between XML and annotations that are not addressed as of yet which still merit the use of XML.
 I base this on a particular experience, which is an edge case example but also exposes a gap in using annotations that undermines its identity as an [IoC][] configuration mechanism.

-[Inversion of Control][IoC] at its core is a paradigm shift in defining application behaviour, component relationships and object lifecycle management from compilation time of source code to having it defined in runtime i.e. the object graph is built up in runtime instead of compile time. **XML configuration upholds this paradigm but annotation configuration does not.
+[Inversion of Control][IoC] at its core is a paradigm shift in defining application behaviour, component relationships and object lifecycle management from compile time of source code to having it defined in runtime i.e. the object graph is built up in runtime instead of compile time. **XML configuration upholds this paradigm but annotation configuration does not.
 Annotation configuration is still compile time dependent, whereas XML is only runtime dependent.**

 The example I have to illustrate this is through the configuration of a [Solace JMS message bus][solaceMessageBus] connection.
 Reading through the [Solace documentation][solaceDocument] on setting up Solace connectivity using Spring, on page 10 it defines all the beans required to create in the XML based configuration file: